mu-semtech/ember-data-table/README.md

 ### Add basic Ember Data Table

-It is advised to adapt Ember Data Table to your specific design setup or use a variant implemented for your setup.
-To check if things are working, you can add the `RawDataTable` to your application.
+Find an adaptation of Ember Data Table for the design framework of your choice or implement a custom variant for your application.
+This tutorial uses `RawDataTable`.

-Let's generate a route for products first:
+Generate a route for products first:

 ```bash
 ember g route products/index
 ```

-We will assume a model exists with `label` and `price` which we could generate using:
+The tutorial assumes a model exists with `label` and `price` which you can generate using:

 ```bash
 ember g model product label:string price:number
 ```

-Next we ensure content is fetched from the backend using standard model hooks and query parameters are set up.
+Next you'll fetch content from the back-end using standard model hooks and query parameters.
 Extending from the provided Route and Controller is the shortest form.

 For the route stored in `/app/routes/products/index.js` write: